greatfog/simple-webpages/about.md

 ## About

 This is a about page.

-this is the place to test full test search.
+this is the place to test full text search.